grantcurell/grantcurell.github.io/docs/PowerScale Failed Authentication/README.md

 ## Problem Summary

-PowerScale OneOS incorrect reports authentication failures when the number of concurrent sessions is exceeded.
+PowerScale OneOS incorrectly reports authentication failures when the number of concurrent sessions is exceeded.

 ## Problem Details